Mac Jones Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Recent Performances

-- He also carried the ball six times for 33 yards, averaging 5.5 yards per carry on the ground.
+- He tacked on six carries for 33 yards, averaging 5.5 yards per carry.

-- He has added 42 rushing yards on 12 carries, averaging 14.0 yards per game.
+- He also has 42 rushing yards on 12 carries, averaging 14.0 yards per game on the ground.

 Jones' New England Teammates